|

 applications to environmental sciences and astrophysics.
 His current research

-Michael Stein is married to Laurie Butler, a professor
+Michael Stein is married to Laurie Butler, a Professor Emeritus

 one daughter, Ellyn, born in 1995.
 His outside interests